Mike Gesicki Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Season Stats

-- Gesicki has grabbed 30 balls, with a team-best 342 receiving yards plus one touchdown.
-He has been targeted 43 times, and is averaging 57.0 yards per game.

-- So far this season, 18.1% of the 237 passes thrown by his team have gone Gesicki's way.

-- The Dolphins have thrown the ball in 67.3% of their plays from scrimmage this year while running the ball 32.7% of the time.
+- The Dolphins have thrown the football in 67.3% of their plays from scrimmage this year while staying on the ground 32.7% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Falcons.